 Before training of the software is possible there are many steps to prepare the training.

-First of all pictures of the orchid tubers and the tubers of the look-a-likes are required.
+First of all, pictures of the orchid tubers and the tubers of the look-a-likes are required.
 So in the first few weeks of this internship pictures are taken at the Sylvius lab.

 Although the orientation of these tubers is unregulated, it is required that it is the same for all pictures.
 For instance, if the first picture of a tuber with spurs has the spurs on the right, all other tubers with spurs must have the spurs on the right.
 The user has to use the same orientation as the trainer, so this can be found in the user guide.
 The background has to be one colour, like white or black, and this colour must be the same for every picture.
 The last requirement is that there is only one tuber on the picture.